Top Places to visit in Pokhara: Overview

 Davis Fall (Locally known as ‘Patale Chango’)

-Davis Fall (Davi’s Fall/David’s Fall) is the fall that originates from Fewa Lake’s water.
+Davis Fall, one of the most visited places in Pokhara, is the fall that originates from Fewa Lake’s water.
 You can see a jet of water gushing down the gorge and disappearing within it.
 The force with which it falls causes steam of water to rise above forming a rainbow when sunlight strikes.
-You should be traveling during rainy/monsoon season (June to September) for this spectacular view.
+You should be traveling during the rainy/monsoon season (June to September) for this spectacular view.

 Distance/Duration: 2km north